Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Shadows.md

 2. Also in the Shadow Map foldout, enable Ray-Traced Shadows.
 For Directional Lights, you need to enable Screen Space Shadows to access this property.
 3. To change the behavior of the shadows, edit the properties under Ray-Traced Shadows.

+If a light is has **Shadowmask Mode** set to **Shadowmask**, then ray traced shadows will not be rendered and shadow masks will be used instead.

 <a name="DirectionalLight"></a>

 ## Directional Light